readdeo91/ore-excavator-tunnel-mining-turtle/README.md

 # ore-excavator-tunnel-mining-turtle
 Ore Excavator Tunnel Mining Turtle is a program for computercraft turtles. \
 I didn't like the idea to excavate large areas to find resources.
-The main purpose was to excavate a 3x3 tunnel while also **mining out all the ore that is visible from the wall and everything else that was connected to it.**
+The main purpose was to excavate a 3x3 tunnel while also **mining out all the ore that is visible from the wall and everything else valuable that was connected to it.**

 ### Current features are:
 - Mines a 3x3 tunnel for the given length